**Sign up for my monthly newsletter and receive a free aromatherapy ebook.**

 Hinoki essential oil (Chamaecyparis obtusa) can be distilled from the wood, roots, or needles (leaves) of the tree (or possibly a blend of all three).
 The chemistry and actions of the three types of oil are slightly different.

-Also called Japanese cypress or hinoki cypress and native to Japan, the tree is now widely cultivated in temperate areas of the northern hemisphere.
+Also called Japanese cypress or hinoki cypress, the tree is native to Japan, where it's protected.
+However, the tree is now widely cultivated in temperate areas of the northern hemisphere.
 The wood is valuable in building palaces, temples, and shrines.

 Plant family: Cupressaceae